backstage/backstage/docs/features/software-catalog/api.md

 ### Ordering

-By default the entities are returned in an undefined, but stable, order.
+By default the entities are returned in an undefined, but stable order.
 You can pass in one or more `order` query parameters to affect that ordering.

 Each parameter starts either with `asc:` for ascending lexicographical order or